emiljapelt/seplin/documentation/StatementsAndDeclarations.md

 <br>
  _context_alias_ # _routine_name_ < _type_arguments_ > ( _arguments_ ) ;
 <br>
 **Explaination:** Call a routine.
 In some cases the type arguments can be left out, and the compiler will infer the types from the arguments.
 Types cannot be infered from _null_ and [struct literals](Expressions.md#structliteral).
-If a context alias is provided, the routine lookup will happen if the aliased context, otherwise the lookup will happen in the local context.
+If a context alias is provided, the routine lookup will happen in the aliased context, otherwise the lookup will happen in the local context.
 <br>
 **Examples:**
 ```